Non-Owner Car Insurance: What It Is, Cost & Who Needs It

 The policy provides bodily injury and property damage liability protection, ensuring you're covered if you cause an accident while driving someone else's car.
 It functions as secondary coverage, kicking in only after the vehicle owner's insurance policy limits are exhausted.
 Think of it as a safety net that travels with you from car to car.

 What sets non-owner insurance apart from traditional policies is what it doesn't cover.
-You won't find collision insurance or comprehensive coverage included.
-The policy focuses solely on your liability to others—not damage to the vehicle you're driving or your own injuries.
-This limited scope is precisely what makes non-owner insurance significantly more affordable than full coverage car insurance.
+You won't find collision or comprehensive coverage included.
+The policy focuses solely on your liability to others — not damage to the vehicle you're driving or your own injuries.
+This limited scope is precisely what makes non-owner insurance significantly more affordable than a full standard auto policy.

 Non-Owner Insurance